 While the ECB ABSPP did support the ABS market, the impact on price was much stronger in the Covered Bonds market, incentivizing banks to structure their eligible portfolios in Covered Bonds, rather than securitization formats, thus reducing further securitization issuance volumes.
-In turn, the presence of the ECB de facto excluded some private investors from the ABS primary market, as the spread became too tight to justify the involvement in the asset class.
-Typically, the range of private investors was in the order of 20, which is too limited to provide for an active secondary market.
+In turn, the presence of the ECB de facto excluded some private investors from the ABS primary market, as the spread became too tight to justify the involvement in the asset class, especially given higher due diligence costs.
+Typically, the range of private investors in Europe was in the order of 20, which is too limited to provide for an active secondary market.

 At the end of the purchase program, the price correction was stronger in the Covered Bonds market, leading to normalization.
 On the ABS side, given the reduced investor base, the size of transactions was significantly impacted.
-Progressively, some investors have been coming back and transactions size has started to normalize.
+Progressively, some investors have been coming back and ABS transactions size has started to normalize.